ClickHouse/ClickHouse/docs/en/query_language/operators.md

 - `YEAR`

 !!! warning "Warning"
-    Intervals of different types can't be combined.
-You can't use the expressions like `INTERVAL 4 DAY 1 HOUR`.
-Express intervals in the units that smaller or equal the the smallest unit of the interval, for example `INTERVAL 25 HOUR`.
-Also you can use consequtive operations like in the example below.
+    Intervals with different types can't be combined.
+You can't use expressions like `INTERVAL 4 DAY 1 HOUR`.
+Express intervals in units that are smaller or equal the the smallest unit of the interval, for example `INTERVAL 25 HOUR`.
+You can use consequtive operations like in the example below.

 Example: